Vanessafun/Code-Portfolio/proj2.md

 ### 2.2

-the sample variance(which is 2.758434) is not close nor equal to student-t(3) theoretical variance(which is 3), one possible explanation is that this MCMC’s convergence(statinary distribution) is not Student-t(3).
+The sample variance(which is 2.758434) is not close nor equal to student-t(3) theoretical variance(which is 3), one possible explanation is that this MCMC’s convergence(statinary distribution) is not Student-t(3).
 Another explanation is that stationary dosen’t happen